demisto/content/Packs/ExpanseV2/README.md

 ##### How to use this pack?
 - After the Expanse API key is added in the **Expanse v2** integration and the parameters are set, the Expanse issues will start getting mapped to Expanse Incident type and the **Handle Expanse Incident** Playbook will automatically be launched.
 - If you are only interested in Enrichment and Attribution, you can use the **Handle Expanse Incident - Attribution Only** Playbook instead, by assigning it to the **Expanse Issue** Incident Type.
+- This pack also includes a generic playbook called "Xpasne Incident Handling - Generic" and a matching incoming mapper called "ExpanseV2 Generic - Incoming Mapper".
+In order to use it, please configure the instance without any classifier, choose "Expanse Issue - Generic" as the incident type and "ExpanseV2 Generic - Incoming Mapper" as the incoming mapper.

 ##### Screenshots